edgelesssys/contrast/docs/docs/intro.md

 Contrast supports bare-metal setups based on AMD SEV-SNP and Intel TDX hardware.
 It also supports managed Kubernetes with hybrid bare-metal nodes.

+## License

+Contrast is available under the [Business Source License](https://github.com/edgelesssys/contrast/blob/main/LICENSE).
+This license allows non-production use.
+For production use and support, you can [get a commercial license](https://www.edgeless.systems/products/contrast).

 ## Getting started

 Use these entry points to quickly explore Contrast: